ShayHill/shayallenhill_site/_posts/2023-07-01-cherry-picking.md

 <li><span class="red" markdown="span">six consecutive &rarr; 0.625:20</span></li>
 </ul>

 If 20 people in your company each pull a coin from their pocket and flip it 6 times, 19 of them won't have anything to talk about.
 That's reporting bias (cherry picking), and in this case it's completely innocent.
-Unfortunately, that last, red line is still going to end up in your Power BI report—while the rest wont.
+Unfortunately, that last, red line is still going to end up in your Power BI report—while the rest won't.
 This leads to the same problems as *malicious* cherry picking.
 [I've covered that topic before](/the-chances).

 *This* article is about a way to spot cherry picking (innocent or otherwise) on the net or in media, because I know a lot of extremely smart people who still believe that if [the scientific method](https://en.wikipedia.org/wiki/Scientific_method) is followed, the result *must* be valid.

 ## Confluence

-We frequenly hear how some "bellwether demographic"[^2] is moving out of major cities, shifting politically, dying younger, buying pets, retiring earlier, etc. Friends who repeat these reports often offer to show us "*the* data", and if we examine the data they offer, we'll see the same result they did.
+We frequently hear how some "bellwether demographic"[^2] is moving out of major cities, shifting politically, dying younger, buying pets, retiring earlier, etc. Friends who repeat these reports often offer to show us "*the* data", and if we examine the data they offer, we'll see the same result they did.
 You've already guessed the problem: we're only seeing the *reported* data.
 To see *the* data, we'd have to see all the data no one bothered to report.

 [^2]: The term "bellwether" originally comes from the practice of placing a bell on a sheep or a wether (a castrated ram) within a flock.
 The bellwether would lead the flock, and the behavior of this leading sheep was believed to reflect the behavior of the entire flock.

 Confluence is an intersection of vectors, and the larger the confluence (the more vectors), the greater the difference between the reported data and *the* data.
-If you want a rule of thumb, be suspicios of any group name with a comma.
+If you want a rule of thumb, be suspicious of any group name with a comma.

 Let's see an example.